I encourage many people to foster adoptable dogs, but it isn’t for everyone.

 Last year I made the mistake of fostering a dog I wasn’t prepared to handle.
 I was gone too often and she couldn’t be left alone.

 Even if you are a dog lover with good intentions, remember that some dogs in rescue programs are there for a reason.
 They all have issues in some form or another (all dogs do), even if it’s simply related to a lack of basic obedience training.

 It’s common for foster parents to return a dog before it finds its “forever” family.
-There is no written statement saying you have to keep the foster dog for weeks, months or even days.
+There is no written statement saying you have to keep the foster dog or cat for weeks, months or even days.

 If the dog is not a good match for you, you should not feel obligated to keep it.
 That is not a good situation for a person or a dog, and any rescue organization should know that.

 I returned a foster pitbull last year after about 36 hours.
 It just did not work out.
 Even though I felt guilty, I had to keep in mind my own life, family and pets and put myself before the foster dog.
 It’s OK to return a foster dog!

 Sometimes it’s a good idea to make a mental commitment to yourself how long you are willing to foster before you take the dog home.
 Maybe that time is a few weeks, three months or six months – it’s up to you.

 When I adopted my mutt Ace, I gave myself two months to choose the right dog.
-Fostering is a little different, but I knew I could not tolerate a dog that would attack my cats or disturb my neighbors.
+Fostering is a little different, but I knew I could not tolerate a dog that would attack my cats or disturb my neighbors or other people.

 There’s also the possibility your own dog could bite or attack the foster dog.
 Watch for signs of possessiveness or aggression from your own dog, not just the foster dog.
 After all, he is the one whose space is being invaded, and dogs are territorial.

 Make sure you and the rescue organization are clear who will cover medical costs if a pet or human is hurt and needs to see a doctor.
 It’s a good idea to have a written contract signed by both sides.

-I’ve heard and seen a lot of sad stories involving dogs over the years.
+I’ve heard and seen a lot of sad stories involving shelter dogs over the years.
 The reality is I am not able to help every dog, so I don’t allow myself to get too emotionally attached too quickly to any particular dog.

 Remember that unless you end up keeping the dog permanently, you will have to part with her at some point.
 Either she will go to a new family or back to the shelter.

 Even if the animal rescue program you are dealing with pays for “all” the expenses such as food, spaying and neutering, other vet bills, etc., there will still be small exceptions that pop up.
-Maybe it’s more cleaning supplies, treats or chew toys.
+Maybe it’s more cleaning supplies, treats or finding chew toys.

 You might spend more gas money driving to and from the dog park.
 Or you might just be spending more time with the dog rather than working and earning money!